ynashed/bionemo-fw-ea/docs/bionemo/quickstart-fw.md

 Trained BioNeMo models are provided on NGC for use.
 These models can be loaded with a gRPC interface provided in BioNeMo.
 Example notebooks are provided in the corresponding `nbs` directory in `examples`, for example, `examples/molecule/megamolbart/nbs`.

-If a local copy of the code exists on the workstation, download the pre-trained models with `bash launch.sh download`.
+If a local copy of the code exists on the workstation, download the pre-trained models with `./launch.sh download`.
 Alternatively, the models can be downloaded inside the container by running `source download_models.sh && download_bionemo_models`.
 Model weights downloaded from NGC will require an [NGC API key](https://docs.nvidia.com/ngc/ngc-overview/index.html#generating-api-key) to be configured.

-To launch the gRPC interface and a Jupyter notebook service in the corresponding directory, ensure that `JUPYTER_PORT` is set correctly in the `.env` file, then run `bash launch.sh dev -c <model_name>`, where `<model_name>` is one of the following: `megamolbart`, `prott5nv`, `esm-1nv`.
+To launch the gRPC interface and a Jupyter notebook service in the corresponding directory, ensure that `JUPYTER_PORT` is set correctly in the `.env` file, then run `./launch.sh dev -c <model_name>`, where `<model_name>` is one of the following: `megamolbart`, `prott5nv`, `esm-1nv`.
 Then open a browser at `http://<<HOST_NAME>>:$JUPYTER_PORT` to execute the notebook.

 ## Code Development Setup
 ### Code Organization